cecat/WeatherStation/src/README.md

 weather kit(s).
 You will need to
 [assemble your kit](https://github.com/cecat/WeatherStation/tree/main/dev)
 and you will need to
 have the Arduino IDE app set up on your computer.
-We will do the latter here.

 To keep the instructions all in one place, each of the src subdirectories has all of the getting started materials you need after you assemble the